fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5b.md

 }
 ```

-The <i>App</i> components state now contains the boolean <i>loginVisible</i>, which defines if the login form should be shown to the user or not.
+The <i>App</i> component state now contains the boolean <i>loginVisible</i>, which defines if the login form should be shown to the user or not.

 The value of _loginVisible_ is toggled with two buttons.
 Both buttons have their event handlers defined directly in the component: